victor-smirnov/digital-philosophy/Plans.md

 Let's consider an example: verbal consciousness.
 Language is not essential to consciousness, but it's used to _describe_ relationships constituting it.
 Damage to corresponding brain nuclei does reduce functionality of consciousness, but not completely, because of "sparse codes": related information is spread (mapped) across spatially distributed regions of the neocortex.
 So _some_ missing information can be recovered via redundancy.
 Quantitative estimation of functional loss in this case is problematic, so quantitative approach is more practical as an approximation of the former.

 Another related example is human verbal consciousness vs animals one.
-Many of species do have a non-trivial language, but the gap between human and even higher non-human animals is _huge_.
+Many of species do have a non-trivial language, but the gap between humans and even higher non-human animals is _huge_.
 So for the most practical purposes we can consider verbal consciousness functions missing in animals.

 The last example is a possible consciousness of an [operational amplifier (OA)](https://en.wikipedia.org/wiki/Operational_amplifier) vs human consciousness and _beyond_.
 OA is a multifunction integrated circuit, that, together with the _negative feedback loop_, can perform pretty complex transformations of signals (so called _analogous computations_).
 Feedback loop works as a _delay line_, that is a natural form of a (very) short-term memory.
 According to definition of consciousness [above](#consc-defn), we need at minimum a (1) world model, (2) self-model and (3) Beingness -- a form of causal self-separation between Observer and Environment.